 Howard has considerable expertise in the field and has collaborated on many projects with like-minded enthusiasts.
-He is constantly adding digital versions of his extensive personal collection to the following page and others:
+He has digitised a wealth of information and made it available to fellow enthusiasts and researchers.

 I hesitate to mention Pete Young as if you visit his site you may think you've followed Alice down the rabbit hole.
 Honorable mention.
 (1)

 Sergio, who hails from Argentina, has contributed numerous articles on rare and interesting machines.
 He tends to react with some embarrassment if referred to as an historian, so let's just say he's an ardent and thorough multilingual researcher.

 Murray Barnard has developed one of the most venerable motorcycle sites on the internet, which includes a detailed listing of veteran Russian and almost all known Australian marques.

 Contributed many articles on NSU and other marques written mostly in the 1990s.

 Prolific photographer and author of several books on Austrian motorcycles

 Denis Quinlan, aka Velobanjogent, a very knowledgeable contributor from Australia.